mathewgomas-alfred/mathewgomas.io/reference_manual/render_animation.rst

 .. warning::

-    By default, FFMPEG will render MP4 files with a too new codec, which means that Windows Media Player won't be able to play it.
+    By default, FFmpeg will render MP4 files with a too new codec, which means that Windows Media Player won't be able to play it.
 So for Windows, select "baseline" for the profile instead of "high422" before rendering.

 .. note::